 Pennsylvania travel guide

-Energetic cities, gorgeous rural landscapes, world-class culture and history by the bucketload: Pennsylvania will knock your socks off.
+Energetic cities, gorgeous rural landscapes, world-class culture and history by the bucketload: Pennsylvania will leave you breathless.
 You can dip into 18th-century life at historic homesteads, trace the state’s industrial heritage in old mining villages and disused ironworks, and plant your feet on legendary battlefields.

-Philadelphia takes pride in its history.
+Philadelphia, its largest city, takes pride in its history.
 It was here that the country's Founding Fathers signed the Declaration of Independence, and for many visitors, the first port of call is Independence Hall and the Liberty Bell.
-Tick these off by all means, but do imbibe the city’s contemporary offerings; dive into its multi-ethnic culinary scene, sip craft ale at its pop-up beer gardens, and pedal across the scenic Schuylkill Banks Boardwalk.
+Tick these off by all means, but do imbibe the city’s contemporary offerings; dive into the multi-ethnic culinary scene, sip craft ale at pop-up beer gardens, and pedal across the scenic Schuylkill Banks Boardwalk.

 If all this city action has you crying out for simpler times, look no further than the Amish community in Lancaster County, where horse-drawn buggies clatter along rural lanes, televisions and high fashion are a no-no, and life has barely changed for 300 years.